Easy Butter Dip Biscuits with Self-Rising Flour

 And if you love Red Lobster Cheddar Bay Biscuits, grab my homemade version over here for seriously delicious (and easy) drop biscuits you’ll start making ALL the time.

-That said..
-I sometimes don’t have the time to roll out and knead dough and want a biscuit recipe that can be made in just a few minutes time.
+But for those days where you don’t have time to roll out and knead dough and you want a biscuit recipe that can be made in just a few minutes time, that’s where these biscuits SAVE THE DAY.

 In case you’re new to the world of butter dip biscuits or as many people like to call them “butter swim biscuits”, I feel it’s my food blogger obligation to let you in on a little secret.